autometa-dev/whatsapp-mcp-voice-agent/README.md

 ---

-*Note: This README assumes you have `uv` installed and configured in your system PATH.*
+*Note: This README assumes you have `uv` installed and configured in your system PATH.*"# Whatsapp-mcp-voice-agent"